Knoxville Nurse Practitioner & Physician Assistant Malpractice Attorney

 Contact a Knoxville Medical Malpractice Lawyer

 With the Affordable Care Act and an evident shortage of qualified doctors, mid-level professionals such as NPs and PAs are here to stay.
 If you believe you have a valid medical malpractice claim involving either an NP or PA, you could be entitled to receive financial compensation.
-Contact a Knoxville Medical Malpractice Lawyer at Brezina Law, PLLC, today to schedule an initial consultation.
+Contact a Knoxville Medical Malpractice Lawyer at Atkins Brezina, PLLC, today to schedule an initial consultation.